Headington: Sport and leisure

 Oxford United were formed as Headington F.C. in 1893, adding the suffix United in 1911 after merging with Headington Quarry.
 Until 2001 their home ground was the Manor Ground, which had its main entrance on London Road.
 In 2001 Oxford United moved to the Kassam Stadium near Blackbird Leys.
 The Manor Ground has since been demolished and a private hospital built on the site.
 Headington has a non-league football team, Headington Amateurs, who play at the Barton Recreation Ground.

+Education

+Headington Library (formerly known as Bury Knowle Library) is a public library that is located in Bury Knowle Park.
+One of Oxfordshire County Council’s 44 libraries, Headington Library houses both an adult and a children’s library.
+In addition to books and audiobooks, Headington Library also offers other services to the public, including printing and copying, computer access, and programs suitable for children and adults.
+Bury Knowle Library was first opened in 1932 by George Clardige Druce, the mayor of Oxford at the time.
+It became a part of Oxfordshire County Council in 1974 due to the Local Government Act of 1972.
+In 1999, Bury Knowle Library was renamed to Headington Library.
+Since its opening, the library has unfortunately been met with many threats of closure (first in 1998, then 2005, then again in 2010).
+However, none of these attempted closures were ever successful, largely due to the support of the community for its library.